-Monitor the quality and effectiveness of SEND provision across the trust and update the board on this.
-Scrutiny and monitored is conducted by the boards' education, standards and safeguarding Committee.
+Monitoring the quality and effectiveness of SEND provision across the trust and updating the board on this.
+Scrutiny and monitoring is conducted by the board's education, standards and safeguarding Committee.

-The school's academy committee advisor with link responsibility for SEND is Nigel Smith who can be contacted via the email info@ruffordprimary.co.uk
+The school's academy committee associate link governor with responsibility for SEND is Nigel Smith.